surf3s/E5/README.md

 ##### Bug Fixes

+Version 1.3.15 (October, 2023)
+1. A lot more fixes to button and font sizing throughout (though some issues remain)
+2. Warning on settings changes that restart is required.

+Version 1.3.14 (October, 2023)
+1. Fixed button sizing issues to work better on a variety of computers
+2. In menus, button height now tied to font size for button text
+3. In menus, number of menu columns tied to longest menu item and font size

 Version 1.3.13 (October, 2023)
 1. Fixed issue with UNIQUE fields
 2. Fixed another issue with the Enter key